 - Playwright Caryl Churchill is known for experimental theatre that tackles the sociopolitical themes of the day.
 The play was written during a time of public controversy and debate over the ethics of cloning.

-- Churchill is still living, and widely considered one of the greatest British dramatists of the last century
+- Churchill is widely considered one of the greatest living English-language dramatists of the last century.

 Recommended for ages 12+.
 No intermission.

 Lively pre-performance discussions (and snacks!) provide a behind-the-scenes look into the play with Resident Dramaturg Gina Pisasale and a member of the cast.
 Add Scoop to your shopping cart for only $5 when purchasing A Number tickets, or purchase separately here.

 Facilitated post-performance conversations with the cast after Tuesday and Thursday evening performances, and Saturday matinees, excluding previews.

 May 21, 23, 25, 30; June 1, 4, 6

 Dinner & A Show

 Packages are available for prix fixe dinners prior to select Wednesday—Sunday performances, beginning at $82 for non-peak performances - up to 15% off the single ticket price.

 Includes brunch at The Bistro paired with tickets to weekend matinees.
 Call the Box Office at 610.644.3500 to order